awsdocs/aws-cloudformation-user-guide/doc_source/registry.md

 [DeleteResourceConfig](https://docs.aws.amazon.com/config/latest/APIReference/API_DeleteResourceConfig.html)
 + Configure AWS Config to record all resource types\.
 For more information, see [Record configurations for third\-party resources](https://docs.aws.amazon.com/config/latest/developerguide/customresources.html) in the *AWS Config Developer Guide*\.
 **Note**
-Config does not support recording of private resources containing properties defined as both required *and* write\-only\.
+AWS Config does not support recording of private resources containing properties defined as both required *and* write\-only\.
-By design, resource properties defined as write\-only are not returned in the schema used to create the Config configuration item\.
+By design, resource properties defined as write\-only are not returned in the schema used to create AWS Config configuration item\.
 Because of this, including a property that is defined as both write\-only and required will cause the configuration item creation to fail, as a required property will not be not present\.
 To view the schema that will be used to create the configuration item, you can review the `schema` property of the [DescribeType](https://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/API_DescribeType.html) action\.

 For more information on configuration items, see [Configuration items](https://docs.aws.amazon.com/config/latest/developerguide/config-concepts.html#config-items) in the *AWS Config Developer Guide*\.